 The story describes the efforts of an indigenous group living within modern Western society to continue their traditions while assimilating some aspects of the dominant culture.

-Benefits of the Movie: "Whale Rider" offers young people the opportunity to learn about a different culture and to examine the difficulties that many traditional groups experience in facing change.
+“Whale Rider” offers young people the opportunity to learn about a different culture and to examine the difficulties that many traditional groups experience in facing change.
 Students can examine their own concepts of gender roles as they watch entrenched sexism diminish through the course of the film.
 The importance of myth and stories which shape the lives of traditional people will become clear to viewers and will offer the perspective necessary to look at their own myths and stories.

 For English Language Arts Classes, the movie offers an opportunity to explore theme and the literary devices of characterization, metaphor, symbol, and foil.
-"Whale Rider" also provides an occasion for research, oral presentations and essay writing, required skills in most ELA curricula.
+“Whale Rider” also provides an occasion for research, oral presentations, and essay writing required skills in most ELA curricula.

-Parenting Points: Enjoy this movie with your children.
+Enjoy this movie with your children.
 The message is clear and requires no discussion.
 However, if you can relate the situation of Paikea or the grandfather to a struggle being waged by someone your child knows, it would be worthwhile to highlight the connection with a comment.

 USING “WHALE RIDER” IN THE ELA CLASSROOM